 Besides the commemoration of the fire, many other donations from the local community give this place a unique appeal.
 It’s supposed to give a feel of life from that period of time.
-I felt as if I was transported to one of my grandparents old storage sheds.
-Delighting in the old artifacts of gone by eras.
+I felt as if I was transported to one of my grandparents old storage sheds, delighting in the old artifacts of bygone eras.

 On the third pull, I find a bucket endowed with a bit of immigrant flavor.
 This is a living museum, the largest in the state.
 There are other living museums I enjoy that reside in Wisconsin.
 However, by its sheer size, Old World Wisconsin hints at what a day of leisure might have been in the homestead days-if one was so inclined to seek out their neighbors.